Santa Ynez Band of Chumash Mission Indians: Samala Chumash language

 The last native speaker of the Samala Chumash language, also called Ineseño, died in 1965.
 Verbal inheritance was lost with the death of the last native speaker.
-The language was revived through documents and archives, which created a sense of pride between modern Chumash descendants.
+The language was revived through documents and archives, which created a sense of pride among modern Chumash descendants.

 In the early 1900s linguist/ethnographer John P. Harrington worked with Maria Solares, one of the last fluent speakers of Samala.
 He created manuscripts containing information on Chumash language, culture, and traditions.
 Dr. Richard Applegate, who received a PhD in linguistics from U.C.
 Berkeley, used these manuscripts to write an extensive grammar of Samala and compile a dictionary of the language, which was released in 2008.
 Dr. Applegate and Nakia Zavalla, the Cultural Director for the Santa Ynez Band of Chumash and a direct descendant of Maria Solares, have begun an effort to revitalize the language.
 Applegate began teaching Samala in 2003, and Zavalla has spearheaded an immersion-based language apprentice program.
 As of 2008, Applegate had five language apprentices; however, none had yet reached full fluency.

 An online Samala Chumash tutorial is available.

 Economic development

-The Santa Ynez Band owns and operates the Chumash Casino Resort, as well as the Chumash Cafe, the Creekside Buffet, The Willows restaurant, and Root 246, (formerly the third largest employer in Solvang, 105, until its closure in 2021) all in Santa Ynez, California.
+The Santa Ynez Band owns and operates the Chumash Casino Resort, as well as the Corque Hotel, Chumash Cafe, the Creekside Buffet, The Willows restaurant, and Root 246, (formerly the third largest employer in Solvang, 105, until its closure in 2021) all in Santa Ynez, California.